johnnyb1509/TunnelSettingsNote/ssh_to_wsl_inlocal.md

     -  Part *"Install OpenSSH for Windows"*
 - Connect to OpenSSH Server Window
     - Part *"Connect to OpenSSH Server"*
-    - Check detail connect on Windows/WSL, using the right terminal
+    - Check detail of the domain/username on host machine, using PowerShell
         ```
         whoami
         > shanserver1\sonnm